tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 The various noises of the party seemed to blend together into a writhing mass of sound, twisting and distorting until it was eventually refined into a high-pitched ringing.

+Silence: as quickly as it came, the ringing was gone.

 My eyelids reopened to a quiet hospital room in the middle of the night.
 The transition was nauseatingly instantaneous.
 I went from believing I was thirty-nine with a wife and a kid back to being alone in my late twenties, exactly as I was before the stroke.

 A few dozen panic attacks later, I started to get a handle on the situation.